USEPA/epanet-manual/docs/input_keywords.rst

     **"STOP"**.

   PATTERN
-    provides the ID label of a default demand pattern to be applied to all junctions where no demand pattern was specified.
+    Provides the ID label of a default demand pattern to be applied to all junctions where no demand pattern was specified.
 If no such pattern exists in the [PATTERNS] section then by default the pattern consists of a single multiplier equal to 1.0.
 If this option